reuk/wayverb/docs_source/boundary.md

 accumulated numerical error.

-Whatever the cause of the poor performance at the top of the spectrum, the implications for Wayverb are minor, as as the waveguide mesh is designed to generate low-frequency content.
+Whatever the cause of the poor performance at the top of the spectrum, the implications for Wayverb are minor, as the waveguide mesh is designed to generate low-frequency content.
 If wideband results are required, then the mesh can simply be oversampled.
 To prevent boundary modelling error affecting the results of impulse response synthesis in the Wayverb app, the mesh cutoff